I worked as part of a cross-functional team, including:

 Business Problem

-Miles & Miles wanted to expand beyond airport transfers and promote a more expensive, premium home delivery option.
+Miles & Miles wanted to expand beyond airport transfers and to promote a more expensive, premium home-delivery option.

 The challenge was to: